circonus/docs/content/circonus/administration/enterprise-brokers.md

 ## Reinstallation

-If it becomes necessary to reinstall the Broker on a new machine, having the existing Broker available makes the process simple, but Circonus support can still help restore checks even if a Broker system is completely lost.
+If it becomes necessary to reinstall the broker on a new machine, having the existing broker available makes the process simple, but Circonus support can still help restore checks even if a broker system is completely lost.
 (Contact support@circonus.com.)

 **Warning:**
-> **Do NOT decommission the current broker while performing a reinstallation** under any circumstances, unless instructed to do so by Circonus support.
+> **Do NOT decommission the current broker while performing a reinstallation**
+> under any circumstances, unless instructed to do so by Circonus support.

 **Note:**
-> The Broker status page may show a software out-of-date message when initially starting up the reinstalled Broker.
+> The Broker Status page may show a software out-of-date message when initially
+> starting up the reinstalled broker.
 This can take up to 15 minutes to clear.

 ### Current Broker Available

-Follow these instructions for reinstallation when the current Broker is available:
+Follow these instructions for reinstallation when the current broker is available:

- 1. Install the new Broker using the installation instructions above.
+ 1. Install the new broker using the installation instructions above.
- 1. [Stop the noitd service](#services) on the new Broker.
+ 1. [Stop the noitd service](#services) on the new broker.
  1. Copy the contents of `/opt/napp/etc/ssl` to the new machine, if this directory exists (SSL files are kept under `/opt/noit/prod/etc/ssl` as of 2020-04-06.)
  1. Copy the contents of `/opt/noit/prod/etc/` to the new machine.
- 1. Start the noitd service on the new Broker.
+ 1. Start the noitd service on the new broker.
 At this point, the new broker is ready to start collecting data.
 The next steps will disconnect the existing broker from Circonus and connect the new one.
- 1. Navigate to the Broker's status page in the Circonus UI (`https://YOURACCOUNT.circonus.com/brokers`, then click "View" on the broker being migrated.)
+ 1. Navigate to the broker's status page in the Circonus UI (`https://YOURACCOUNT.circonus.com/brokers`, then click "View" on the broker being migrated.)
  1. Click on the pencil icon next to the "IP Address" field, and update it to the address of the new machine.
-Note that both the old and new Brokers should be running at this point.
-When entering the new IP, Circonus will reach out to the new Broker to make sure it can talk to it.
-If it can not, there will be an error message stating that the system could not update the Broker at this time.
+Note that both the old and new brokers should be running at this point.
+When entering the new IP, Circonus will reach out to the new broker to make sure it can talk to it.
+If it can not, there will be an error message stating that the system could not update the broker at this time.
-    The old Broker will continue to function.
+    The old broker will continue to function.
- 1. The `noitd` service on the old Broker may now be stopped.
+ 1. The `noitd` service on the old broker may now be stopped.

-The Broker should now show as connected on the broker status page.
+The broker should now show as connected on the Broker Status page.
 For any problems, please contact Circonus Support (support@circonus.com).

 ### Current Broker Not Available